Starting here? This lesson is part of a full-length tutorial in using SQL for Data Analysis. Check out the beginning.

 When you’ve completed the above practice problem, check your answer by clicking “See the answer.”
 You’ll land in Mode’s Report View—a cleaned-up view of a query meant for sharing queries and results.
 You can learn more about the report view on Mode’s help site, but for now, here’s what you need to know:

 - Following the link will bring you to the Report page of the Report View.
 The results should look like the results your query produced.

-- If your results don’t match (or even if they do), you can check out the answer query by clicking the “Details” link at the top of the Report View, and then clicking “SQL” in the sidebar on the left.
+If your results don’t match (or even if they do), you can check out the answer query by clicking the “Details” link at the top of the Report View first:

 Copy the URL in the share menu and send to all your friends!

 Before you publish, you might want to add a title and description to let people know what you’ve made.
 To do this, click “Untitled Report”: